analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 - stays *green* when it is listening
 - blinks *green* if a keyword is detected
-- blinks *red* if an unknown keyword is detected
-- blinks *yellow* if detection confidence is low
+- blinks *yellow* if detection confidence is low or unknow keyword
 - stays *red* if there is an error in the SD card interface

 A utility (`bin2wav.py`) is provided in the `/Utility` folder to convert these files into wave (.wav) format to listen to.